Haruki9767/Haruki9767/README.md

 About Me

-· Currently working on https://github.com/Haruki9767/Discord-status-manager mobile app · Diving deep into C and Assembly
+· Currently working on <a href="https://github.com/Haruki9767/Discord-status-manager">Discord Status Manager</a> mobile app · Diving deep into C and Assembly
 · Reach me anytime — links below
 · Fueled by curiosity, coffee, and clean code